navikt/bidrag-release/release-verify-auto-deploy/README.md

 # bidrag-actions/release-verify-auto-deploy

-This action will prepare a maven artifact to be released.
-It will get the release version from the expected SNAPSHOT version of the project.
-This version will be bumped, ie. the pom.xml will be modified.
+This action will verify if an auto-deploy of a release can be done by checking if the changelog for this artifact has been updated with the version for this release.

-Requires a github runner with maven and a github artifact being built with maven and runs on an environment which support bash-scripts.
+Requires a github runner with maven and a github artifact being released with semantic release versioning.

-No inputs are required but the action will output the tagged-release, new snapshot version, and the commit-sha, see `action.yml`.
+Requires the semantic release version of this artifact, see `action.yml`.